IBM-Cloud/ansible-collection-ibm/docs/ibm_scc_rule.rst

     The actions that the service must run on your behalf when a request to create or modify the target resource does not comply with your conditions.

+  account_id (True, str, None)
+    (Required for new resource) Your IBM Cloud account ID.

   required_config (True, list, None)
     (Required for new resource) The requirements that must be met to determine the resource's level of compliance in accordance with the rule.
 Use logical operators (and/or) to define multiple property checks and conditions.
 To define requirements for a rule, list one or more property check objects in the and array.
 To add conditions to a property check, use or.

+  target (True, list, None)
+    (Required for new resource) The properties that describe the resource that you want to targetwith the rule or template.

   id (False, str, None)